-Definition 3.5 (All-Same Validity).
-If all correct nodes start with the same input v, the decision value must be v.
+Definition 11.5 (All-Same Validity).
+If all correct nodes start with the same input v. the decision value must be v.

-- If the decision values are binary, then correct-input validity is induced by all-same validity. - If the input values are not binary, but for example from sensors that deliever values in R, all-same validity is in most scenarios not really useful.
+- If the decision values are binary, then correct-input validity is induced by all-same validity. - If the input values are not binary, but for example from sensors that deliever values in R, all-same validity is in most scenarios not really useful

-Definition 3.6 (Median Validity).
-If the input values are orderable, e.g. $v \in \mathbb{R}$ , byzantine outliers can be prevented by agreeing on a value close to the median of the correct input values, where close is a function of the number of byzantine nodes f.
+Definition 11.6 (Median Validity).
+If the input values are orderable, e.g. $v \in \mathbb{R}$, byzantine outliers can be prevented by agreeing on a value close to the median of the correct input values - how close depends on the number of byzantine nodes f.